Ormenio: History

-In 1371 Ormenio was the site of the Battle of Maritsa in which the Serb army under Ivan Uglesha and Vukashin was decisively defeated by the Ottomans.
+In 1371 Ormenio was the site of the Battle of Maritsa in which the Serb army under Ivan Uglesha and his brother Vukashin was decisively defeated by the Ottomans.
 It was known as "Çirmen" during Ottoman rule and was a sanjak centre until 1829.
 In 1878 it was inhabited by 870 Bulgarians and 120 Muslims.
 After the Balkan Wars, the village was annexed to Bulgaria as "Chernomen" until 1919, when the village was ceded to Greece in the Treaty of Neuilly.
 In 1997 under the Kapodistrias reform, the community of Ormenio became part of the new municipality of Trigono with 12 other former communities.
-At the 2011 Kallikratis reform Trigono became a municipal unit of the municipality Orestiada.
+At the 2011 Kallikratis reform, Trigono became a municipal unit of the municipality Orestiada.